01 — Fundamentals

 03 — Modality Specifics

-One of the most consistent failure modes in CMC program management is applying the wrong CMC framework to a given therapeutic modality.
+One of the most consistent failure modes in Program Development program management is applying the wrong Program Development framework to a given therapeutic modality.
 The regulatory expectations, manufacturing complexity, analytical characterization requirements, and stability considerations for a monoclonal antibody are fundamentally different from those for a viral vector, an mRNA/LNP construct, or a small molecule.

 Monoclonal Antibodies (mAbs)